tillfurger/stock_vs_gdp/README.md

 - Generation of tables which can be directly imported to Latex

-- Connect Overleaf to Github
+- Connect Overleaf to Github (all Overleaf Files can be directly accessed (here:) https://www.overleaf.com/7537555654mtpkfdhpvwcf

 - Use R Shiny and Plotly to create interactive graphs in order to do robustness checks (date range, frequency, different countries)

+- Making Shiny app reproducible by adding a Dockerfile

 - Analysis and interpretation of findings